In political science terms

 For example, MEChA’s founding document (Plan de Santa Barbara de Aztlan) explicitly rejected efforts to create a new State and instead argued for community-level collective self governance at the level of individual barrio communities.
 The American Indian Movement likewise rejected Statism, their “nationalism” was an attempt to re-assert indigenous sovereignty and treaty rights – not to establish a new State.
 Ward Churchill has argued that even the attempted anarchosyndicalist revolution in Catalunya should be understood as essentially the same thing – an attempt to create a new Catalan nation based on anarchist principles of self management and without a State.
 If a nation is simply an imagined community as it’s commonly defined, that’s a hard argument to refute.
 The Zapatista communities in Chiapas are another contemporary example, a revolutionary confederation of self-governing communities with no central State; but sharing unity of purpose and pledged to mutual defense.

-And then of course you have movements like Cascadians who are likewise explicit in not wanting a new nation-state, but embrace civic nationalism and a strong regional identity rooted in their distinct bioregion instead.
+There are also movements like Cascadia which is likewise explicit in not wanting a new nation-state, but embraces civic nationalism and a strong regional identity rooted in their distinct bioregion instead of an ethnic identity.

 This kind of state-less or even anti-state nationalism is fundamentally different from the expansionist nationalism of empires, but is similar in that it provides cohesion to the social fabric and an internal logic for a proposed system of governance.